ArnoChenFx/Arnold-OSL/README.md

 ## Install

-Create a system environment varience ARNOLD_PLUGIN_PATH which points to the folder of OSL.
+Create a system environment variable ARNOLD_PLUGIN_PATH which points to the folder of OSL.

-Houdini can create the ARNOLD_PLUGIN_PATH varience in houdini.env
+Houdini can create the ARNOLD_PLUGIN_PATH variable in houdini.env